PerMalmberg/du-yfs/README.md

 * Even if we are within the waypoint, try to reach the center
 * Command for lazy-mode setup.
 Create route and waypoints.
 * Overload warning based on setting.
+* Changing route in transit, lock dir to new waypoint during return-to-path (if same route?)

 * More natural manual control
 * Fix overshoot when turning